Skip to content

 Office Hours

 If you have questions about eligibility or the application, please contact Meghana Karnik, Curator & Exhibitions Director at meghana[at]fluxfactory[dot]org.
-Staff will host one office hours session on Zoom for inquiries about the application process on March 18, 2025 from 5-6 PM [Zoom Link]
+Staff hosted an office hours session via Zoom on March 18, 2025 from 5-6 PM.

 Application Questions & Materials